Mike Yastrzemski Player Props: Giants vs. Red Sox

 Mike Yastrzemski At The Plate

-- Yastrzemski has picked up a hit in 56.2% of his 73 games this year, with multiple hits in 19.2% of them.
+- Yastrzemski has picked up a hit in 41 of 74 games this season, with multiple hits 14 times.

-- Yastrzemski has had at least one RBI in 27.4% of his games this year (20 of 73), with two or more RBI nine times (12.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- Yastrzemski has driven home a run in 20 games this year (27.0%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on two occasions..

-- In 33 of 73 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 33 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.